bradrn/index-diachronica-redux/README.md

 > For the languages and purported subgroupings, I’m defining unique identifiers for each, listed in a CSV file (similarly to how other projects work such as Glottolog and WALS).

 And, one thing I forgot to mention: languages can be associated with (often reconstructed) phonemic inventories, which are listed in another YAML file.

+For citations, this currently uses the `chicago-author-date` style from the [CSL project](https://citationstyles.org/).